Skgland/plwm/README.md

 **Dependencies:**

 * Xorg with libxft, libxinerama (including the X11 development headers)
-* [SWI-Prolog](https://www.swi-prolog.org/Download.html) (most likely also available from your distro's package repository)
+* [SWI-Prolog](https://www.swi-prolog.org/Download.html) (most likely available from your distro's package repository)

+On Ubuntu 22.04 you can install them with:

+`$ sudo apt install swi-prolog libxinerama-dev libxft-dev`

 Run: